WadhwaniAI/StudentDropoutEWS/README.md

 <details>
-<summary><h3>🗂️ Project</h3></summary>
+<summary><span style="font-size: 24px">🗂️ Project</span></summary>

 - EWS (Early Warning System) is a tabular binary classification problem to identify students at the risk of dropping out.
+- A student, identified using a unique Student ID is a
+  - Dropout (label 1): If the student ID is enrolled in a given academic year but is absent in the following academic year
+  - Not a dropout (label 0): If the student ID is enrolled in both (successive) the academic years.
 - We receive the following kinds of data:
   - Enrollment data: Information about students collected during enrollment
   - Attendance data: Daily attendance data collected throughout the academic year
   - Assessment data: Semester-1 Assessment Tests (SAT-1) that capture examination attendance and scores
-- These are combined into a single dataset file per grade wherein:
+- These are combined into a single dataset file for each grade wherein:
-  - a row represents a student (identified using a PII ID as index)
+  - a row represents a student (identified using a Student ID as index)
-  - a column comes from either the enrollment data, attendance data or assessment data.
+  - columns are sourced from the enrollment data, attendance data, assessment data, or are engineered features
-- CatBoost is used to model the datasets.
-- Separate models are trained for each grade (grades 3 to 8)
+- CatBoost is used to build six prediction models, one for each grade (3 to 8) using the above generated dataset files.
+  - The input is a set of categorical and numerical features obtained from given datasets
+  - The output is probability scores indicative of the risk of a student dropping out
 - Results shared include the prediction class and contributions of predictor groups and features to guide interventions.

 </details>
 <details>
 <summary><h3>🧠 Index</h3></summary>